 St. Edmund Hall

 Dating back as far as the 1190s when St. Edmund of Abingdon taught in a house on the site of the last surviving educational medieval hall that predated the University of Oxford, St. Edmund Hall was chartered as a college in 1957.
-At St. Edmund Hall, your academic development will be fostered by the highest expectations of your studies, support for your welfare, and encouragement of your creativity.
-St. Edmund Hall encourages intellectual curiosity and debate, adventurousness, and the exchange of ideas between disciplines.
-St. Edmund Hall's alumni have achieved great success in varied fields, which include CEO of Arsenal Football Club, Ivan Gazidis, and Senior Vice President of eBay Europe, Douglas McCallum.
+At St. Edmund Hall, your academic development will be fostered by the highest expectations of your studies, support for your welfare and encouragement of your creativity.
+St. Edmund Hall encourages intellectual curiosity and debate, adventurousness and the exchange of ideas between disciplines.
+St. Edmund Hall's alumni have achieved great success in varied fields, which include Ivan Gazidis, CEO of Arsenal Football Club, Douglas McCallum, senior vice president of eBay Europe.

 For more information, please visit the University of Oxford's English language requirements website.